 Agricultural Sector: Economic sector comprised of farm-based activities to grow crops for food or industrial purposes.
 Irrigation is the primary water using activity in the agricultural sector (Maupin et al., 2014).

 Attraction Factor: A fraction used to disaggregate commodity flows on the consumption side.
-In the FEWSION Database™ v.1.0, population is used as an attraction factor.
+Currently, the FEWSION Database™ uses population as an attraction factor.
 Each county within a FAF zone is assigned a fraction equivalent to its percent of the total population.

 Circularity: The Circularity metric is a specific way of looking at the Dependence data layer for a specific physical unit like tons, dollars, barrels of oil, or GWh, among others.
 Rather than looking at all of the areas a state or county/county equivalent may depend on, the Circularity metric shows how much a state or county/county equivalent depends on itself.
 For example, a State purchases 100,000 gallons of gasoline from itself and consumes 200,000 gallons of gasoline overall.
 Using the Circularity metric, the State’s circularity fraction is 0.5.